“You can’t calculate possibilities with just algebra. The geometry must be taken into account.”

 The formula for the gravity bet is the formula for the original Needle, extended with the geometric finesse (“action at a distance”) factored by two directions.
 This delivers the random flat bet advantage: .16666 !

-In the world of science and education, the original Needle has never fully recovered since its loss through the Paris Academy of Sciences and Laplace.
+In the world of science and education, the original Needle has never fully recovered since its loss from the Paris Academy of Sciences through Laplace.
 In short, the original Needle never had a chance to develop beyond its original introduction.

-Laplace’s conduct and cover up was surely the most colossal fraud in history.
+Laplace’s conduct and cover-up was surely the most colossal fraud in history.
 Disastrously, it has been the basis of science ever since, including the stock market and the insurance and gaming industries!
+That is: the entirety of actuarial science.

 It may be fairly said that any deep understanding of randomness and geometric probability and “action at a distance,” must start with the original Needle.